awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

     Raises:
         ResourceNotFoundException: If the secret with the specified arn and stage does not exist

-        ValueError: If the secret is not valid JSON or master credentials could not be used to login to DB
+        ValueError: If the secret is not valid JSON or valid credentials are found to login to the database

         KeyError: If the secret json does not contain the expected keys